bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/placeholder.md

 ### Placeholder Buttons

-You can easily render a placeholder that has the button styling by using `b-placeholder-button`
+You can easily render a placeholder that has the button styling by using `b-placeholder-button`.

 <HighlightCard>
   <b-placeholder-button cols="3" />